 Unearned Revenue - Unearned revenue consists primarily of tuition received, but not yet earned for summer session and fall term.
-It also includes amounts received for unspent bond proceeds, dorm room deposits, and from grants which have not yet been earned under the terms of the agreement.
+It also includes amounts received for unspent bond proceeds, residence hall deposits, and from grants which have not yet been earned under the terms of the agreement.

-Long Term Liabilities - The state of Minnesota appropriates for and sells general obligation bonds to support construction and renovation of the Minnesota State Colleges and Universities' facilities as approved through the state's capital budget process.
-Minnesota State Colleges and Universities is responsible for a portion of the debt service on the bonds sold for some college and university projects.
-Minnesota State Colleges and Universities may sell revenue bonds and may also enter into capital lease agreements for certain capital assets.
+Long Term Liabilities - The state of Minnesota appropriates for and sells general obligation bonds to support construction and renovation of the Minnesota State facilities as approved through the state's capital budget process.
+Minnesota State is responsible for a portion of the debt service on the bonds sold for some college and university projects.
+Minnesota State may sell revenue bonds and may also enter into capital lease agreements for certain capital assets.
 Other long term liabilities include compensated absences, net pension liability, early retirement benefits, net other postemployment benefits, workers' compensation claims, notes payable, and capital contributions associated with Perkins Loan agreements with the United States Department of Education.

-Deferred Outflows and Deferred Inflows of Resources -Deferred outflows of resources represent the consumption of net position by the Minnesota State Colleges and Universities in one period that is applicable to future periods.
+Deferred Outflows and Deferred Inflows of Resources -Deferred outflows of resources represent the consumption of net position by Minnesota State in one period that is applicable to future periods.
 Deferred inflows of resources represent the acquisition of net position that is applicable to future periods.
-Deferred outflows and inflows are related to defined benefit pension plans, and to economic loss on refunding of the 2005A Series revenue bonds which is a result of the difference in the carrying value of the refunded debt and its reacquisition price.
+Deferred outflows and inflows are related to defined benefit pension plans, and to economic gains/losses related to revenue fund and general obligation bond refunding, which is a result of the difference in the carrying value of the refunded debt and its reacquisition price.

-The following table summarizes the Minnesota State Colleges and Universities' deferred outflows and inflows:
+The following tables summarizes Minnesota State deferred outflows and inflows: